PURPOSE / SCOPE:

 - Tuning fork and monofilament

-- Hip length white coat
+- Long white lab coat and scrubs

 PRIMARY POLICY OWNER: